 2.2.
-The dynamics of variance risk premiums
+Dynamics of Variance Risk Premiums

-We use daily prices for options on the S&P 500 index at different strikes and maturities, sourced from OptionMetrics, to obtain the risk-neutral components of DVP and UVP, and we use intradaily S&P 500 index prices sampled every 15 minutes, sourced from Tickdata, to obtain the realized semivariances.
+We use daily prices for options on the S&P 500 index at different strikes and maturities, sourced from Option-Metrics, to obtain the risk-neutral components of DVP and UVP, and we use intradaily S&P 500 index prices sampled every 15 minutes, sourced from Tickdata, to obtain the realized semivariances.
 Our sample period runs between April 1991 and December 2019.

-While the literature has examined various models for predicting the total realized variance (see Bekaert and Hoerova (2014) for a thorough discussion), there is limited research on predicting the downside and upside realized variances.1 Table 1 explores five forecast specifications of one-month-ahead realized semivariances using the regression framework in Equation (5).
-The specification in measure (1) assumes that realized semivariances follow a Martingale process (see also Kilic and Shaliastovich (2019)), while measures (2) to (5) consider various combinations of predictors, including past realized variance and semivariances calculated at various horizons.
-Both the simple AR(1) and the heterogeneous autoregressive (HAR) framework using the past monthly $(rv{t-1m,t}^i)$, weekly $(rv{t-5d,t}^i)$, and daily $(rv{t-1d,t}^i)$ realized semivariances significantly improve the goodness of fit for both downside and upside realized variances with respect to the Martingale specification.2 In column (5), we include downside and upside option-implied variances, respectively.
+Although the literature has examined various models for predicting the total realized variance (see Bekaert and Hoerova (2014) for a thorough discussion), there is limited research on predicting the downside and upside realized variances.
+Table 1 explores five forecast specifications of one-month-ahead realized semivariances using the regression framework in Equation (5).
+The specification in measure (1) assumes that realized semivariances follow a Martingale process (Kilic and Shaliastovich 2019), whereas measures (2)-(5) consider various combinations of predictors, including past realized variance and semivariances calculated at various horizons.
+Both the simple AR(1) and the heterogeneous autoregressive (HAR) framework using the past monthly $(rv{t-1m,t}^{i})$ , weekly $(rv{t-5d,t}^{i})$ , and daily $(rv{t-1d,t}^{i})$ realized semivariances significantly improve the goodness of fit for both downside and upside realized variances with respect to the Martingale specification.
+In column (5), we include downside and upside optionimplied variances, respectively.
 This last specification yields the best predictive performance for both downside and upside realized semivariances.
-Therefore, we use measure (5) to estimate the downside and upside avariances.
+Therefore, we use Measure (5) to estimate the downside and upside expected physical variances.